-Information in respect of related parties transactions is disclosed in Note 31 of the consolidated report.
+Information in respect of related parties transactions is disclosed in Note 29 of the consolidated report.
 Total amount of proceeds from goods and services arising from such transactions doesn't exceed 1% of total revenue.
-The most significant transaction the Group executed with related parties in FY 2013 is an obtained interest-free loan.

 Accounts payable are interest-free at each date.
 Such liabilities arose due to machinery lease from related parties and purchased coal.
 Accounts receivable from related parties at each date are interest-free as well.
 The sales to and purchases from related parties are made on terms equivalent to those prevailed in arm's length transactions.
-Provisions for impairment of accounts receivable from the related parties were not charged.